GW250114 reveals black hole horizon signatures: Merger dynamics and horizon physics

 The gravitational waves emitted in this regime (gray arrows) encode detailed imprints of the near-horizon dynamics.
 In an earlier study~\cite{Mino:2008at}, the signal was proposed to asymptote to a sinusoid with an oscillation frequency at $2\Omega_H$, and the damping timescale determined by another fundamental horizon property, the surface gravity:

 This contribution is known as the ``horizon mode'' with a complex frequency:

 Subsequent studies \cite{Zimmerman:2011dx,ZMC18,Oshita:2025qmn} have further shown that as these waves generated near the horizon propagate outward, they are screened by the surrounding gravitational potential barrier (red region in Fig.~\ref{fig:frame_dragging}), resulting in extra time-dependent modulations.
 The gravitational waves that ultimately reach distant observers (black arrows) therefore possess evolving complex frequencies that lie \emph{close to, but not exactly at,} the horizon mode $\omega_H$.
-These observable signals are referred to as the ``direct waves'' \cite{Oshita:2025qmn}.
+These observable signals are referred to as the ``direct waves'' \cite{Oshita:2025qmn}.\footnote{See also Refs.~\cite{deamicis2025,kuntz2025,arnaudo2025} for related discussions of other dynamical components.}

+The direct waves can be interpreted as the \emph{final direct emission} from the infalling particle as it transitions from inspiral to merger, before being completely \emph{silenced} by the remnant black hole.
+They encode two fundamental properties of the remnant horizon: the rotation frequency $\Omega_H$ and the surface gravity $\kappa$, quantities central to the first law of black hole thermodynamics~\cite{Bardeen1973}